-In the first of a mini-series of interviews by Nigerian poet and novelist Timothy Ogene, Canadian travel and fiction writer Jean McNeil is the guest.
+In the second of a mini-series of interviews conducted by Nigerian poet and novelist Timothy Ogene, journalist and author Michela Wrong is the guest.

 Natalia Delazari reviews Marcel Krueger’s intriguing new book which raises important questions about the intersection of memory, imagination, and identity in the genre of the memoir.

 Gregory Sholette reviews Santiago Zabala’s Heidegger-inspired investigation of contemporary art and aesthetics.

 Tom Sperlinger reviews Lara Feigel’s compelling work on the fascinating life of Doris Lessing.

 Chloe Lim reviews Leta Hong-Fincher’s second book on women in today’s China.

 Thomas L. Lynn, Jr. reviews David Harvey’s new work on the madness of capitalism.